Deba Prasad Dash

 • A nonlinear feature based epileptic seizure detection using least square support vector machine classifier

-Maheshkumar H. Kolekar and Deba Prasad Dash
+Maheshkumar H. Kolekar, Deba Prasad Dash